Chuo-ku Tourism Association Official Blog

 >>About this blog

-A large harvest of pesticide-free vegetables at Tsukiichien, a 25m pool on the site of Moto Tsukishima Daiichi Elementary School.
+Large harvest of pesticide-free vegetables at Tsukiichien, a field of 25m pool on the site of former Tsukishima Daiichi Elementary School

 IMG_2718.JPG DSC_0823.jpg

-When I visited Tsukiichien in April, Shigenobu Tomikawa was smiling in a field where canola flower bloomed.
-Mr. Tomikawa (born August 20, 1930, almost 87 years old), who lives near "Tsukiichien", looks around the field twice or more every day for 20 years since 1997 and takes care of the field.
-I am doing it.
-Today, elementary school children and kindergarten children will come to plant seeds and seedlings in the field in May, so they are preparing for it. .
+When I visited Tsukiichien in April, Shigenobu Tomikawa smiled in a field where canola flower bloomed.
+Mr. Tomikawa (born on August 20, 1930, soon 87 years old), who lives near Tsukiichien, has been watching the field twice or more every day for 20 years since 1997 and taking care of the field.
+I am.
+Today, elementary school children and kindergarten children will come to plant seeds and seedlings in the field in May, so they are preparing for it.

 IMG_2717.JPGIMG_2709.JPG